 Please be aware that having a pet with you will limit your activities in Great Basin National Park.
-Kennel services are not available in or around the park.
+Kennel services are available in the neigboring town of Baker, NV.
+Click on this link for more information.

 - Pets must be kept on a leash 6 feet in length or shorter at all times.
 This is for the protection of the pet, wildlife, and other visitors.